ryankatzman/ryankatzman.github.io/_portfolio/portfolio-1.md

 # What I Gained

-During this six-week onboarding project, I learned a lot about Digital Design, Design Verification, and Physical Design, broadening my total knowledge on the subject.
+During this six-week onboarding project, I learned about Digital Design, Design Verification, and Physical Design, broadening my total knowledge on the subject.
 However, I believe the most important part of this project to me was the fact that it opened my eyes to digital design.
 Unlike typical computer science (which I'm more accustomed to), digital design requires more attention to detail and more awareness of what you're actually making.
 Because this will take up real space on real chips, everything must be intentional and you can't take shortcuts.
 This philosophy is very important to me, and it is why I believe digital design is the career choice for me.